Nikkei rises on hopes for European debt solution

 Feb 11 Major U.S. retailers Sears and Kmart this week removed 31 Trump Home items from their online product offerings to focus on more profitable items, a spokesman said on Saturday.

-TOKYO, Oct 24 The Nikkei stock average rose nearly 2 percent on Monday, shrugging off further yen strength and hits to production from Thailand's floods, after the weekend yielded signs of progress on a plan to contain the euro zone's sovereign debt crisis.
+TOKYO, Oct 24 The Nikkei stock average rose more than 1 percent on Monday, shrugging off further yen strength and hits to production from Thailand's floods, after the weekend yielded signs of progress on a plan to contain the euro zone's sovereign debt crisis.

+The dollar dropped to an all-time low of 75.78 yen on Friday, but rebounded to trade around 76.34 yen on Monday.

+Thai troops fortified defence walls over the weekend to protect two key industrial zones from that country's worst flooding in five decades.

 Feb 11 Major U.S. retailers Sears and Kmart this week removed 31 Trump Home items from their online product offerings to focus on more profitable items, a spokesman said on Saturday.